Travel has never been easier

 Whether you want to bask in its tropical climate, swim in the Great Barrier Reef, or enjoy its infamous nightlife, Queensland will have something for you.
 Located in the north east of Australia, Queensland is home to many backpacker gems, from Cairns and the Whitsundays, to Fraser Island and Surfers Paradise.
 What more could you want?

 Brisbane’s tropical climate makes it a must-stop destination for any sun-loving backpacker.
-Not only is ‘Brissy’ rife with busy nightclubs, cool cafes, excellent coffee and stunning parks, but you’ll be able to spend your days sunning it up at Brisbane’s man-made beach or watching the passing dolphins, turtles and wales at Moreton Bay.
+Not only is ‘Brissy’ rife with busy nightclubs, cool cafes, excellent coffee and stunning parks, but you’ll be able to spend your days sunning it up at Brisbane’s man-made beach or watching the passing dolphins, turtles and whales at Moreton Bay.